tylergross97/pdx_somatic_variant_calling/README.md

 [![maftools.Rmd](images/maftools_analysis_preview.png)](images/maftools.pdf)

 ## Planned Updates
-- The following changes are expected to made to increase usability and improve analysis in the near future.
+- The following changes are expected to made (in no particular order) to increase usability and improve analysis in the near future.
 Collaboration is welcome!
+   - Additional filtering of human-aligned mouse alleles (HAMAs) as described in [Jo et al., 2019](https://pmc.ncbi.nlm.nih.gov/articles/PMC6844030/)
+      - If mouse read contamination is high, perform strict HAMA filtering
+      - If mouse read contamination is lower, perform lenient HAMA filtering
    - Automatic handling targeted variant calling in main.nf if params.intervals is specified in the nextflow.config file, eliminating the need to have a separate main.intervals.nf file
    - Downloading the accessory files as part of main.nf workflow through the addition of a DOWNLOAD_ACCESSORY_FILES process, eliminating the need to manually download these files and specify their path in nextflow.config file
+   - Providing additionality functionality for those with a matched-normal sample:
+      - Using this to filter germline variants
+   - Providing additional functionality for those with the original patient tumor sample:
+      - Quantifying the degree of similarity between the PDX sample and the original patient sample
+   - Perform somatic copy number analysis

 ## Citations